 What Is Epoxy?

-Epoxy garage flooring is commonly used in busy garages with a lot of traffic due to its non-slick and durable properties.
+Epoxy garage floor coating is commonly used in busy garages with a lot of traffic due to its non-slick and durable properties.

-Epoxy is a type of adhesive and as a polymer, it creates the overall durability it has become so well known for – and it is certainly strong enough to handle most garage floors as a result.
+Epoxy coating is a type of adhesive, and as a polymer, it creates the overall durability it has become so well known for.
+As a result, it is certainly strong enough to handle most garage floors.

 You’ll find polymers, including epoxy, in a wide range of the things you use every day, including rubber and styrofoam.
 Epoxy is a slightly different version of these polymers.